12 HAUNTED PLACES IN MOBILE, ALABAMA

 About 20 miles north of Mobile, you’ll find Cry Baby Bridge on a rural road in Mobile County.
 Legend has it that a woman left her baby under this bridge many years ago.
 Cries from that baby can still be heard on dark, still nights under the bridge.

-Visit many of these locations and more throughout the year when you book a Bienville Bites Haunted Food Tour!
+Visit many of these locations and more this October when you book a Bienville Bites Haunted Food Tour!